cycneuramus/seaweedfs-docker-swarm/README.md

 # SeaweedFS + JuiceFS Docker Swarm stack

-Deploy a performant and highly available persistent storage system for [Docker Swarm](https://docs.docker.com/engine/swarm/) using [SeaweedFS](https://github.com/seaweedfs/seaweedfs) mounted on [JuiceFS](https://github.com/juicedata/juicefs/).
+This is a draft of a performant and highly available persistent storage system for [Docker Swarm](https://docs.docker.com/engine/swarm/) using [SeaweedFS](https://github.com/seaweedfs/seaweedfs) mounted on [JuiceFS](https://github.com/juicedata/juicefs/).

 ## Architecture